Samsung Galaxy F41

 The Samsung Galaxy F41 is a mid-range Android smartphone manufactured by Samsung Electronics as part of its F series.
 It is the first phone to be released in the series.
 The phone has a 6000mAh battery, 64MP main camera, as well as an ultrawide and depth sensor, and a 6.4 in super AMOLED display.
 It is available in three colours (Fusion Green, Fusion Black and Fusion Blue).
-It has another version, the Galaxy M21s, released in November 06, 2020 at USA.
+It has another version, the Galaxy M21s, released in November 6, 2020 at USA.

 Specifications

 Hardware

 The Samsung Galaxy F41 shares the same hardware and camera as the international market Galaxy M21.

 Software

-The Samsung Galaxy F41 comes with Android 10 with One UI 2.
+The Samsung Galaxy F41 comes with Android 10 with One UI 2.1.
+It can be upgradable up to Android 12 with One UI 4.1.

 History

 The Galaxy F41 was announced on October 8, 2020, at Samsung's #FULL ON Launch Event.
 It was the first phone to be part of Samsung's F series.